franciscolobo/KOMODO2/README.md

 tab delimited, linking annotation IDs to their biologically meaningful descriptions.
 Our software currently supports two dictionary types:

-* Gene Ontology (GO) - in this case, KOMODO2 will automatically recover annotation description and compute values for internal GOs not explicitly used to describe data annotation.
+* Gene Ontology (GO) - in this case, CALANGO will automatically recover annotation description and compute values for internal GOs not explicitly used to describe data annotation.